The staff and board members at The Green Valley Grocer.

-Working alongside Carol, we have Ange Dews, Abi Smith, Maureen Bentley, Freddie Best, Rachael Wybrew and Clem Rimmer.
+Working alongside Carol, we have Ange Dews, Abi Smith, Stuart Alderman, Maureen Bentley, Freddie Best, Rachael Wybrew and Clem Rimmer.

-Ange works on Mondays, Wednesdays, Fridays and Saturdays, and often brings her own garden produce in to sell.
+Ange works on Wednesdays, Fridays and Saturdays,and delivers veg boxes on Thursdays.
+She is a keen gardener and often brings her own garden produce in to sell.
 She is our Business Development Co-ordinator, providing business planning, admin and book-keeping support to Carol.
 She fills in as the buyer at market and loves that side of the job.Carol and Ange are also volunteers for the Slaithwaite Meals on Wheels service and Ange organises Totally Locally Slaithwaite in partnership with Susan Thomas.

 Abi works Mondays, Wednesdays, Thursdays and Saturdays.
 She is a real 'foodie' and enjoys suggesting recipes and meal ideas, as well as promoting our veg box delivery service and making sure these orders are of the highest quality.

-Maureen is our newest member of staff, she works Tuesdays, Thursdays and Staurdays.
+Maureen works in the shop on Tuesdays, Thursdays and Saturdays.
 Maureen has previously worked in greengrocery in Marsden, and has a wealth of knowledge and experience of animal husbandry.

 Freddie, Rachael and Clem keep the shelves stocked up on our busiest days and in holiday periods.

-We must mention here our valued volunteers - Jill Stein has helped us from the beginning, and Tom and David from Waves joined us last year.
+We must mention here our valued volunteers - Jill Stein has helped us from the beginning, and Tom, David and Lewis from Waves joined us last year.

 Current Board Members